uw-dims/ansible-dims-playbooks/docs/source/localcustomization.rst

 Populating the Private Configuration Repository
 -----------------------------------------------

-Start creating your local customization repository using the ``cookiecutter`` template discussed in the :ref:`dimscookiecutters` section.
+Start creating your local customization repository using the ``cookiecutter`` template discussed in the previous section.
 We will call this private deployment ``devtest``, thus creating a repository in a the directory named ``$GIT/private-devtest``.
 Here is the configuration file we will use:

 .. code-block:: none